 The vast wealth of fibre terminology used by bed linen and towel manufacturers can sometimes be a little overwhelming.
 The Christy fibre types glossary allows you to make sense of your bed linen and towels, and make an informed purchase.

 Thread count is a measure of the quality of the fabric and refers to the number of threads used per square inch of fabric.
 Percale fabrics have a thread count of 180 or more, which results in finer bed linen.

 There are a variety of different cotton plants each of which have their own traditional growing areas.
 The climate and growing conditions in these areas produce cotton with different characteristics.
 The most important of these characteristics is the length and fineness of the individual fibres, the longer and finer it is, the softer, smoother and more lustrous the yarn will be.

-This is also generally made from a combed cotton thread, which is woven in a different way, to produce bed linen with a sophisticated sheen that feels luxuriously soft and smooth against the skin.
+Cotton Sateen is generally made from a combed cotton thread, which is woven in a different way, to produce bed linen with a sophisticated sheen that feels luxuriously soft and smooth against the skin.
 As well as having a lovely handle and drape, cotton sateen bed linen is easier to iron than cotton percale.

 Easy care is a finish added to cotton percale.
 This finish makes fabrics easier to launder and require less ironing.
 Easy care finishes do gradually wash out over time.